trevordblack/Juliog/README.md

 ### Inclusion of Don't Cares and High Impedances

 They are in here, but at present, are dumb.
 They only exist to aid in simulation.
-They can't be reasonably used to debug code, you should check parity with the testbench for that one.
+They can't be used to certifiably debug code, but their inclusion may help you catch some architecture problems.
+You should check parity with the testbench for complete debugging.

 ```julia
 julia> A = Wire()[0]